 According to Monash University, Accident Research Centre, Department of Human Services and Health (1999) Prevention of Injuries associated with Do-It-Yourself activities.

-- 30% of all adult injuries in Australia occur in the home and garden.
+- Nearly 1 in 3 injuries sustained by adults in Australia happen in the home and garden.

-- Home injuries result in more time off work than workplace injuries.
+- Home injuries require more time off work to recover from them than workplace injuries.

-- Young men aged between 20 to 39 years old are the most commonly injured in home DIY accidents.
+- Men who are between 20 to 39 years old are the ones who are most commonly injured in DIY accidents.

-- The most common injuries are lacerations and wounds from foreign bodies and operating machinery, followed by musculoskeletal injuries, such as lower back pain, shoulder and elbow complaints.
+- The most common DIY injuries are lacerations and wounds from machinery and tools, followed by musculoskeletal injuries, such as lower back pain, shoulder and elbow complaints.

 Getting your mates to help out

-There is nothing wrong with having your family or friends come around to your place and help with DIY renovations and odd jobs, in fact, it’s commonplace most weekends.
-But you should be mindful of everyone’s safety and ensure that serious injuries don’t occur.
+There is nothing wrong with having your family or friends come around to your place and help with renovations and odd jobs, in fact, it’s common.
+But if you do, make sure that you are mindful of everyone’s safety so that serious DIY injuries don’t occur.
+If an injury does occur on your property, keep in mind that most homeowner's home and contents insurance policy will include public liability cover to protect you in these situations.
+It's worth checking exactly what this policy covers with your insurance company before you begin a project.

-If you have been injured at someone elses property, you could be entitled to compensation.
-The owner of the property would be legally liable for the injury and be forced to pay damages.
-However, Australian home and contents policies typically offer a large amount of public liability cover.
+If you've been injured on another person's property, you could be entitled to compensation.
+The owner of the property is legally liable for the injury and may be forced to pay damages through their home insurance policy.

 Shine Lawyers – let's right wrong